 What will my Education, Health and Care Plan include?

-Every plan will be tailored to your particular needs so each one will be different.
+Every plan will be fitted to your needs so each plan will be different.

 Your plan will include information about you, how you like to communicate, what support you need and what you would like to achieve.
 This might include things like progressing to a job or apprenticeship, or going to college.

 You and all the people who support you will be able to see the information in your plan, to make sure you get the best support.

 Where can I get help to understand my plan?

 Independent Supporters can help children and young people and their families who are having an assessment, or moving from their Statement of Special Educational Needs to an EHC plan.
 You can access an Independent Supporter through your school or SENDIASS.